 The downsides to all these people mixing together can be that illnesses spread easily and also that large numbers bring a lot of noise.
 Illnesses can be caused by sanitation systems that struggle to cope and things like colds and coughs can spread easily around a packed room.
 Then, when everyone heads off to rooms with plywood walls there can certainly be a lot of noise as doors slam and your next door neighbour is coughing.
 It is all just part of tea house life and I’m not aiming to be negative – it is just good to know what to expect.

-Back at the Buddha, we enjoyed a lovely afternoon on the terrace and Temba thought we might be good for business as we got chatting to another group of trekkers who headed past and persuaded them to stay the night too.
-In the evening we sat in the small lounge around a cosy fire and it was a night that will always live on in my memory - whereas a lot of tea house nights have certainly merged together.
+Back at the Buddha, we enjoyed a lovely afternoon on the terrace.
+Temba clearly thought we might be good for business as we chatted to another group of trekkers who headed past.
+We easily persuaded them to stay the night too.
+In the evening we all sat in the small lounge around a cosy fire.
+It was a night that will always live on in my memory when a lot of teahouse nights have merged together.

 Temba worries about the future of his community and about his family.
 How can he compete with 3 bedrooms and a single shared bathroom when every group wants attached rooms?
 I haven’t got a solution, except to ask trekkers to search out the little lodges once in a while.
 You may lose out in facilities, but will be more than compensated in experiences.
 At breakfast I asked Temba if he’d slept well?
 “When my house is full, I always sleep well”, he said.
 Yes!
 Here’s To The Little Ones.